-Black History Month is a time to celebrate and remember all the achievements made by African Americans throughout history.
-This celebration has been taking place since 1915, when Harvard historian Carter Woodson and minister Jesse Mooreland founded the Association for the Study of Negro Life and History (ASNLH) with the purpose of researching and promoting achievements of the Black community.
-Over the years, the celebration of Black History Month has expanded, and ever since 1976, the celebrations have revolved around a specific theme.
+Black History Month is a time to honor and remember all the achievements made by African Americans throughout history.
+This has been taking place since 1915, when Harvard historian Carter Woodson and minister Jesse Mooreland founded the Association for the Study of Negro Life and History (ASNLH) with the purpose of researching and promoting achievements of the Black community.

 Advocating for Yourself and Your Health

 - This is Infertility Podcast, Eggs Over Easy Film: Advocacy and Change for Fertility in the Black Community

 - Progyny Webinar, Infertility in the Black Community: Understanding Your Health Conditions and Finding the Right Doctor